Bondi-type accretion onto a Kerr black hole in the kinetic regime

 where $K_j(z)$ denotes the modified Bessel function of the second kind \cite{DLMF}.
 It can be used to replace the constant $A$, which is otherwise difficult to control in physical terms.
 Alternatively, one can use the asymptotic energy density defined as $\varepsilon_\infty = \lim\limits_{r\to\infty} T_{\mu\nu}k^\mu k^\nu$, which reads

-Figure~\ref{fig:compratio} shows the compression ratio $n/n_\infty$ in the meridional plane for black holes with spin parameters $\alpha = 0.5$ and $\alpha = 0.95$ and the inverse temperature $z = 1$.
-A polar-to-equatorial asymmetry is clearly visible in the second case, the compression ratio at the equator being higher than at the poles for points lying close to the horizon.
+Figure~\ref{fig:compratio} shows the compression ratio $n/n_\infty$ in the meridional plane for a black hole with spin parameter $\alpha = 0.95$ and the inverse temperature $z = 1$.
+A polar-to-equatorial asymmetry is clearly visible, the compression ratio at the equator being higher than at the poles for points lying close to the horizon.